UnamSanctam/SilentETHMiner/README.md

 * Ethash - Supports mining all Ethash coins like Ethereum, Ethereum Classic, Metaverse, Ellaism, QuarkChain and others

-* Remote Configuration - Can get the connection settings remotely from a URL at each startup
+* Remote Configuration - Can get the connection and miner settings remotely from a URL, will get the configuration around every 60-90 minutes

 * Bypass Windows Defender - Adds exclusions into Windows Defender for the general folders the miner uses